Battle of France: Battle of the Alps

 Italy declared war on France and Britain on 10 June but it was not prepared for war and made little impact during the last two weeks of fighting in the Italian invasion of France.
-Italian dictator Benito Mussolini was aware of this and sought to profit from the German success.
-Mussolini felt the conflict would soon end and he reportedly said to the Army's Chief-of-Staff, Marshal Pietro Badoglio, "I only need a few thousand dead so that I can sit at the peace conference as a man who has fought".
-In a two-week battle, the Army of the Alps (General René Olry) mostly repelled the numerically superior Italian Army.
-When the armistice took effect on 25 June, only the town of Menton and a few alpine passes had been gained by Mussolini's army.
+The Italian dictator, Benito Mussolini, sought to profit from the German success.
+Mussolini felt the conflict would soon end and he reportedly said to the army Chief-of-Staff, Marshal Pietro Badoglio, "I only need a few thousand dead so that I can sit at the peace conference as a man who has fought".
+Opposite the Italians was the French Army of the Alps (General Rene Olry).
+In two weeks of fighting, the Italian 1st Army and 4th Army advanced a few kilometres into French territory against determined French resistance but the offensive was halted on the negotiation of the Franco-Italian Armistice.
+Only the city of Menton and few Alpine towns had been captured by Italian forces.

 Armistice

 Discouraged by his cabinet's hostile reaction to a British proposal for a Franco-British union to avoid defeat and believing that his ministers no longer supported him, Reynaud resigned on 16 June.
 He was succeeded by Pétain, who delivered a radio address to the French people announcing his intention to ask for an armistice with Germany.
 When Hitler received word from the French government that they wished to negotiate an armistice, he selected the Forest of Compiègne as the site for the negotiations.
 Compiègne had been the site of the 1918 Armistice, which ended the First World War with a humiliating defeat for Germany; Hitler viewed the choice of location as a supreme moment of revenge for Germany over France.

 On 21 June 1940, Hitler visited the site to start the negotiations, which took place in the same railway carriage in which the 1918 Armistice was signed.
 It had just been removed from a museum building and placed on the spot where it was located in 1918.
 Hitler sat in the same chair in which Marshal Ferdinand Foch had sat when he faced the defeated German representatives.
-After listening to the reading of the preamble, Hitler left the carriage in a calculated gesture of disdain for the French delegates and negotiations were turned over to Wilhelm Keitel, the Chief of Staff of OKW.
+After listening to the reading of the preamble, Hitler left the carriage in a calculated gesture of disdain for the French delegates and negotiations were turned over to Wilhelm Keitel, the chief of staff of OKW.
 The armistice was signed on the next day at 18:36 (French time), by General Keitel for Germany and Huntziger for France.
 The armistice and cease-fire went into effect two days and six hours later, at 00:35 on 25 June, once the Franco-Italian Armistice had also been signed, at 18:35 on 24 June, near Rome.
 On 27 June, German troops occupied the coast of the Basque Country between France and Spain.